TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 - Default: array ()

 `--activate-default`
-   (DEPRECATED) If true, `typo3/cms` extensions that are marked as TYPO3 factory default, will be activated, even if not in the list of configured active framework extensions
+   (DEPRECATED) If true, `typo3/cms` extensions that are marked as TYPO3 factory default, will be activated, even if not in the list of configured active framework extensions.

 - Accept value: no
 - Is value required: no